irishMee/CMSC818_Mini_Project2/README.md

 on a different Gazebo environment as a part of this school project.
 The set up code for the original project can be found here: https://github.com/hasauino/rrt_exploration

+Follow the instructions to set up the necessary packages from the original project and then push the two launch files found in the Launch folder here to the rrt_exploration_tutorials\launch folder in your ROS environment.
+Download the Gazebo world to the rrt_exploration_tutorials\launch\includes\worlds folder.